-On older TR-606s, the positive contact is recessed so far that modern batteries (of the 1990s and later) do not touch it, due to these batteries having their positive terminal protrude very little, compared to what was common in the early 1980s, when carbon-zinc batteries were most common.
-(We fix this as part of any work we do on a TR-606.)
+On older TB-303s, the positive contact is recessed so far that modern batteries (of the 1990s and later) do not touch it, due to these batteries having their positive terminal protrude very little, compared to what was common in the early 1980s, when carbon-zinc batteries were most common.
+(We fix this as part of the Devil Fish mods.)